-What Happens to Medicaid Coverage for a Nursing Home Resident Moving from One State to Another?
+What Happens to Medicaid Coverage for Nursing Home Resident Moving States?

 We are in the process of transferring our dad from a nursing home in Connecticut to Ohio.
 He is on Medicaid.
 We understand that Medicaid does not transfer from one state to another, so we will reapply in Ohio.
 The nursing home in Ohio is asking us to pay up front for one month while his application is pending.
 We are not comfortable with this arrangement, nor can we afford it.
 Importantly, our mom is a community spouse and so she receives his Social Security benefits.
 The Ohio nursing home tells us that we can’t apply for Medicaid in Ohio until his Connecticut case is closed, which could take up to a month.
 Is it legal to ask someone on Medicaid to pay privately?

 You are right that the Connecticut and Ohio Medicaid programs are separate.
-This is because each state runs its own Medicaid program even though they all must fall under federal guidelines and get reimbursement of at least half of the Medicaid expenditures.
+This is because each state runs its own Medicaid program even though they all must fall under federal guidelines and the federal government provides reimbursement for at least half of the Medicaid expenditures.

 As you suggest, it is not legal for a nursing home to charge a Medicaid-covered resident privately.
 However, in your father’s case, he is Medicaid-covered in Connecticut and not in Ohio.
 And he can’t apply for Ohio Medicaid until he moves there and becomes an Ohio resident.
 The nursing home is fully within its right to require private payment for the first month, since as far as Ohio law is concerned, your father will not be Medicaid-covered when he arrives.